deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “No, wait!”
 Garal stormed to the door and pointed at her aide.
 “You: Stop them.”

-“Uh…” the poor Vzk’tk thus addressed watched the humans thump purposefully out the door. “...I beg your pardon fleetmaster but… *how?*”
+“Uh…” the poor Vzk’tk thus addressed watched the humans thump purposefully out the door. “...I beg your pardon fleetmaster but…how?”

 The door closed behind them, and Garal ran two of her hands over her scalp while the other two planted themselves on her hips---a gesture of being totally at a loss.